 Hatch Pediatrics follows billing guidelines, set by the federal government, for the care we provide.
 We are bound by our agreements with insurance companies to follow these rules precisely.
-Each provider is trained in the rules and carefully considers billing prior to submission.
+Each doctor is trained in the rules and carefully considers billing prior to submission.

-If your child is seen for a well child check up, and there is a significant additional medical diagnosis such as an ear infection, asthma, developmental delay, ADHD, eczema, sleep problems, etc, then your provider will bill for both the well care and for the care of the additional problem.
+If your child is seen for a well child check up, and there is a significant additional medical diagnosis such as an ear infection, asthma, developmental delay, ADHD, eczema, sleep problems, etc, then your doctor will bill for both the well care and for the care of the additional problem.
 The care is provided on the same day, but is considered distinct by the insurance companies.
 Due to this, you may be charged a co-pay or deductible on the visit, even if you are not required to pay a co-pay for a well child check-up.

 If you have questions about your bill, we are always happy to answer them.